 - Enrolled undergraduate student at UW-Seattle in good academic standing

-- Interested in completing an unpaid or low-paid internship experience in either a non-profit or governmental (local, state, or federal) organization in the summer of 2023.
+- Interested in completing an unpaid or low-paid internship experience in either a non-profit or governmental (local, state, or federal) organization in the summer.
 Low paid is defined as receiving less than $500 during the academic quarter from the supervising employer or organization.